StuartFleishman/StuartFleishman/README.md

-Hi!
-My name is Stuart and I am Software Engineer with a certificate from Flatiron’s Full-Stack Web Development course.

-I have a strong knowledge of JavaScript, React.JS and Redux.
-Together these three things allow me to implement amazing frontend experiences.

-My backend engineer training is in Ruby on Rails & Sinatra.
-Basic knowledge of the web: REST apis, HTTP requests, MVC, SQL, CRUD.
+Hello and Welcome!
+I'm Stuart, a software engineer working in JavaScript, React, Redux, Next.JS, MongoDB and Ruby on Rails (as well as SQL, ActiveRecord, HTML, and CSS).

+I love building and brainstorming new projects, learning new languages and coding patterns, and puzzling through challenges.

 Since graduating from Flatiron I have built an e-commerce store using Next.JS for the frontend and MongoDB for the backend.
 Material-UI was also implemented for CSS.
-Tech Skills...
-language: Ruby,
-framework: Ruby on Rails,
-backend: Node.JS,
-language: SQL,
-language: Javascript,
-library: React.JS,
-dataBase: Firebase,
-framework: Next.JS,
-dataBase: MongoDB,
-framework: TailWindCSS,
-library: Materia-UI

-- 🔭 I’m currently working on a CryptoCurrency App
+- 🔭 I’m currently working on https://github.com/StuartFleishman/nft_marketplace
 - 🌱 I’m currently learning Next.JS, MongoDB, Python, Algorithms & Data Structures
 - 👯 I’m looking to collaborate on projects that can positivly help society
 - 🤔 I’m looking for help with landing my first job